 Spring is in the Air

 Flowers are beginning to bloom, spring fashions are emerging, and it’s getting warm enough to start thinking about chilled wines and picnics.
-Our SHE CAN Sauvignon Blanc is crisp and refreshing––the perfect complement to a gorgeous spring day!
+Our SHE CAN Canned Sauvignon Blanc is crisp and refreshing––the perfect complement to a gorgeous spring day!
 Pair it with this colorful, vegetarian-friendly Spring Panzanella with Asparagus, a recipe we LOVE from Food&Wine.

 Spring Panzanella with Asparagus

 - 4 large eggs

 - Four thin slices of peasant bread, torn into 1-inch pieces

 - 1/4 cup plus 2 tablespoons extra-virgin olive oil, plus more for brushing

 - 2 cups packed young mustard greens or chicory